 - (1) The fee demanded must be reasonable.
 It is governed by the official physician fee schedule for privately reimbursed medical services (GOÄ), insofar as other statutory remuneration regulations are not applicable.
 Physicians may not unfairly charge fees below the rates specified in the GOÄ.
-When concluding a fee agreement, physicians must give consideration to the income and financial circumstances of the person liable to pay. - (2) The transfer of data to third parties for the purpose of private medical billing is only permitted if the patient has granted demonstrable consent to the transfer of the data required for billing. - (3) Physicians may dispense with all or part of the fee in the case of family members, colleagues, their family members, and destitute patients. - (4) At the request of one of the parties involved, the Chamber of Physicians issues an expert statement regarding the reasonableness of any fee demanded. - by a health insurer or another source of funding, physicians must inform patients in writing of the anticipated size of the fee to be calculated using the GOÄ and that they have no or an uncertain entitlement to reimbursement of costs by a health insurer or another source of funding.
+When concluding a fee agreement, physicians must give consideration to the income and financial circumstances of the person liable to pay. - (2) Physicians may dispense with all or part of the fee in the case of family members, colleagues, their family members, and destitute patients. - (3) At the request of one of the parties involved, the Chamber of Physicians issues an expert statement regarding the reasonableness of any fee demanded. - (4) Before providing services, the costs of which evidently will not be reimbursed by a health insurer or another source of funding, physicians must inform patients in writing of the anticipated size of the fee to be calculated using the GOÄ and that they have no or an uncertain entitlement to reimbursement of costs by a health insurer or another source of funding.